pratyusha-karanam/pratyusha-karanam/README.md

 - 👋 Hi, I’m @pratyusha-karanam
-- 👀 I’m interested in data science
+- 👀 I’m interested in data analytics and engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently pursuing masters at FIU
-- 💞️ I’m looking to collaborate on more data science and python related projects
+- 💞️ I’m looking to collaborate on more data engineering projects
 - 📫 How to reach me kpsha97@gmail.com

 <!---